Understanding the Benefits of Anti-Wrinkle Brow Lifts

 • Mild discomfort or pain at the injection site

 These side effects typically resolve on their own without the need for additional treatment.
-If you develop a droopy eyelid, this can take up to six weeks for it to wear off.
+If you develop a droopy eyelid, it can take up to six weeks for it to wear off.

 Realistic Expectations: Subtle Yet Effective Outcomes